xriss/fun64/art/funfont64/readme.md

 European text, mostly.

 The .psf and .psf.gz files can be used with the linux console via setfont.
-On linux you can download the .psf.gz files and put them in /usr/share/consolefonts then switch to a real terminal with CTRL+ALT+F3 or whichever F key gets you a login prompt, login and run.
+On linux you can download the .psf.gz files and put them in /usr/share/consolefonts/ switch to a real fullscreen terminal with CTRL+ALT+F3 then login and run.

 	setfont funfont_8x16r